-6-9-1 The measures taken by a bank to understand the purpose and intended nature of business relations should be commensurate with the complexity of the customer's business and risk profile.
-For higher risk customers, a bank should seek to understand upfront the expected account activity (e.g. types of
+6-9-1 The measures taken by a direct life insurer to understand the purpose and intended nature of business relations should be commensurate with the complexity of the customer's business and risk profile.
+For higher risk customers, a direct life insurer should seek to understand upfront the expected customer activity (e.g. types of transactions likely to be undertaken in the course of business relations, expected size of each transaction) and consider, as part of ongoing monitoring, whether the activity corresponds with the stated purpose of the business relations.
+This will enable a more effective ongoing monitoring of the business relations.